 A group of college students holding stockings made from sheep feed bags

-The Collegiate Wool Growers at MSU consists of young members with interest in the sheep industry.
-Members advocate for the sheep and wool industries on a regional level by participating in all aspects of the industry from field to commercial markets.
-Some potential activities include touring operations of various sizes, mill, processing, wool wear house, shearing preparation, shearing, breeding and lambing.
+• Mission: Welcomes members with interest in sheep to participate in all aspects of the industry from field to commercial markets.
+Activities include touring operations, processing, shearing, breeding and lambing.

 Graduate Student Organization

-The Animal and Range Sciences Graduate Student Organization exists to foster closer relationships between students and faculty among all disciplines within MSU's Department of Animal & Range Sciences; to encourage leadership; to promote greater interest in the profession; and to promote participation in professional activities.
-The ARGSO will strive to connect with the community and producers in the agricultural industry through service, tours, guest speakers, and more.
+• Mission: To foster relationships between students and faculty among all disciplines within the department; to encourage leadership; to promote greater interest in the profession; and to promote participation in professional activities.

 Horseman's Club